+Dissecting Trump’s Most Rabid Online Following.
+Editor’s note: The story below contains two slurs that appear in the names of subreddits.
 Links to Reddit may also contain offensive material.
 President Donald Trump’s administration, in its turbulent first months, has drawn fire from both the left and the right, including the ACLU, government ethics accountability groups and former Bush administration officials.

 “Yeah,” she says, looking right at me.
 Then, she unwraps a lozenge and puts it in her mouth.
 Bernie Sanders’ electability argument is still a myth.
 Joe Raedle/Getty Images Over the past year, Bernie Sanders’ supporters have repeatedly criticized the undemocratic role of superdelegates in choosing the Democratic presidential nominee.
 In February, for example, MoveOn, which had endorsed Sanders the month before, started a petition saying, “Democracy only works when the votes of the people—not the decision of a small number of elites—are what determines the outcome of elections.”
 The fear, then, was that Sanders would win the most pledged delegates but that Hillary Clinton would use her pull with insiders to trump the popular will.
 Michelle Goldberg is a columnist for Slate and the author, most recently, of The Goddess Pose.
 It is more than a little ironic, then, that Sanders is now urging those same insiders to ignore the intention of the primary electorate—which has given Clinton an edge in both pledged delegates and raw votes—and bequeath the nomination to him instead.

 I know I have work to do to assuage these attacks, or this kind of negative attitude toward me.
 Jon Healey: Hi, this is Jon Healey.
 Goldberg: I have a follow-up to that.
 Why Hillary Clinton Doesn’t Deserve the Black Vote.
 Hillary Clinton loves black people.
 And black people love Hillary—or so it seems.
 Black politicians have lined up in droves to endorse her, eager to prove their loyalty to the Clintons in the hopes that their faithfulness will be remembered and rewarded.
 Black pastors are opening their church doors, and the Clintons are making themselves comfortably at home once again, engaging effortlessly in all the usual rituals associated with “courting the black vote,” a pursuit that typically begins and ends with Democratic politicians making black people feel liked and taken seriously.
 Doing something concrete to improve the conditions under which most black people live is generally not required.

 On Friday, private prison stocks dropped sharply after Clinton said the U.S. needed to “end the era of mass incarceration.”
 “We need to end private prisons.
 Protecting public safety...should never be outsourced or left to unaccountable corporations,” she said in a tweet drawn from comments she made during a speech on the criminal justice system in Atlanta.
 Corrections Corp. of America fell more than 6 percent, lopping off approximately $200 million in value, while GEO Group Inc. dropped 4.2 percent, losing about $100 million.

 Earlier this month, biotech stocks tanked after Clinton slammed Turing Pharmaceuticals for increasing the price of a drug by 50 fold.